MicrosoftDocs/minecraft-creator/creator/Documents/EntityModelingAndAnimation.md

 The vanilla resource pack contains generic animations that you can reference in your own pack without actually copying the files.
 These animations can be a good starting point for vanilla-like entities, but of course, custom animations are a lot more powerful.
 You can find all vanilla animations in the vanilla resource pack [here](https://aka.ms/resourcepacktemplate).

 In this example, we'll be using the *look at* animation.
-This animation will rotate the “head” bone.
+This animation will rotate the "head" bone.
 That’s why it's important that the head of the model uses the exact same name.

 Also, the entity will need a *look at* component in its behavior file.
 These are the looking components from the cow.
 You can play around with the numbers if you like.